anty-filidor/CBD/README.md

 ### Client

-This module contains source code of the 'cbd-client' package.
+This module contains source code of the `cbd-client` package.

 ### Demo